IBM/ibm-aws-pandemic-management-system-asset-6/README.md

 >Note: Next steps - [Visualize the Data in Cognos Embedded Dashboard](/020_start-the-lab/visualize/)

-## 4. No Code: Build Prediction Models with IBM Cloud Pak for Data using AutoAI
+## 4. No Code Approach: Build Prediction Models with IBM Cloud Pak for Data using AutoAI

 This section demonstrates how to build AI models without any code.
 After the project is created in step 2.1, click on Add to project option on top right and select AutoAI experiment as asset type.